jenkstom/iSeriesPDF/README.txt

 iSeries -> PCL -> LPD protocol -> RQS -> GhostPCL -> PDF -> Email

-Note: Thiz service accepts any print file by LPD and passes it through a program.
+Note: This service accepts any print file by LPD and passes it through a program.
 It could be expanded to cover a wide range of use cases, including scenarios that don't involve iSeries.